andrew-malikov/eko/readme.md

 ## Example

-Run that docker compose to have a set of container to arrange logs from.
+Run that docker compose to have a set of container to arrange logs from:

 ```sh
 docker compose -p eko -f example/docker-compose.yaml up --force-recreate --always-recreate-deps --build